dsccommunity/xPowerShellExecutionPolicy/README.md

 ### xPowerShellExecutionPolicy

 * **ExecutionPolicy**: Specifies the desired PowerShell execution policy.
-* **ScopeLevel**: Specifies the scope of the desired PowerShell execution policy.
+* **ExecutionPolicyScope**: Specifies the scope of the desired PowerShell execution policy.
 Defaults to 'LocalMachine'.

 ## Versions